How Much Will It Cost?

 - Construction Cost (What it costs to build the building itself.)

-- Design and Consultants’ Fees and Reimbursable Expenses, and
+- Design and Consultants’ Fees and Reimbursable Expenses

 On this page I’m talking only about the hard costs of Construction Cost and Sitework Cost–what you’ll pay the builder.
-I’m happy to discuss the soft costs–design and permit fees, with you in person.
+I’m happy to discuss the soft costs–design, consultant and permit fees, with you in person.
 (Architects are prevented from publically discussing their fees by anti-trust laws designed to prevent price-fixing.)
+I can recommend bankers who specialize in construction loans, but I do not offer financial advice.

-- For a new house, the site is relatively flat and soils are good.
+- For a new building, the site is relatively flat and soils are good.
 For a renovation, the existing foundation is in good shape and structurally sound.

-- For a house (either new construction or renovation), total square footage is between 1,800 and 4,500, including the square footage of an unfinished basement and garage, if those are present.
-Cost per square foot is higher on smaller projects and on projects where all space is finished to the same degree, and lower on larger projects.
+- Total square footage is between 1,800 and 2,500, including the square footage of an unfinished basement and garage, if those are present.
+The cost per square foot is higher on smaller projects and on projects where all space is finished to the same degree, and lower on larger projects.

-- You hire an excellent, reliable, licensed and bonded contractor who carries appropriate levels of insurance and pays his or her (legal) workers decent wages (such as one of these companies).
-The prices below are median ranges quoted by those contractors, updated to reflect conditions in 2017.
+- You hire an excellent, reliable, licensed and bonded contractor who carries appropriate levels of insurance and pays his or her workers decent wages (such as one of these companies).
+The prices below are median ranges quoted by those contractors, updated to reflect current conditions.

 - You do a project of a quality similar to what you see on our featured projects pages.
 Note that some of the featured projects were more expensive than the median here, some less.